phildavis754-ux/Bank-Wallet-Coin/README.md

  Coin holders are considered shareholders.
 As an estimate, we will aim for 10-20% administration and 80-90% working capital with treasury funds.

 Some roles needed, the board of directors if you like.
-Founder, Executive, Manager, Finance, Security, Compliance, Coustomer Relations and Compliance, International Relations and also casual local staff.
+Founder, Executive, Manager, Finance, Security, Compliance, Coustomer Relations, International Relations and also casual local staff.
 Thats a lot of mouths to feed.
 So, most roles will be casual on call professionals suited to task.
 ....    ....
    The Future -